anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter07.md

 <a name="7.4.2"></a>
 ### 7.4.2.
 Monitoring
-Monitoring is the process of collecting, aggregating, and analyzing values that improve awareness of the components' characteristics and behavior.
-The data from various parts of the environment are collected into a monitoring system that is responsible for storage, aggregation, visualization, and initiating automated responses when the values meet specific threshold.
+Monitoring is the process of collecting, aggregating, and analyzing values that improve awareness of the components' characteristics and behaviour.
+The data from various parts of the environment are collected into a monitoring system that is responsible for storage, aggregation, visualisation, and initiating automated responses when the values meet specific threshold.

 Monitoring systems fulfill many related functions.
 Their first responsibility is to accept and store incoming